TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-table-authentication.md

 To resolve common issues, try one or more of the following methods

+* Check the correct secret key was used by the application
-* Validate the connection string from the Azure Portal- Cosmos DB Connection string tab and compare with string in the application.
+* Validate the connection string from the Azure Portal - Cosmos DB Connection string tab and compare with string in the application.
 * Carefully review the secret key and remove any spaces at the start or end of the string.

 ## **Recommended documents**